Wednesday, January 6, 2010

 If I ask a question in a public forum...
 Who are Tom & Jerry??

-All hands will raise up and there would be a unanimous voice...
+All hands will raise up and there will be a unanimous voice...
 Our most loved cartoon characters.
 But how about if I talk about our real lives???

 Confused??